12pedro07/Digital_Image_Processing/README.md

 # Digital_Image_Processing
 Examples of digital image processing techniques

->>> Access the jupyter notebook files to check the implementation and some visual examples
+>>> Access the jupyter notebook files (.ipynb) to check the implementation and some visual examples